Malaysia arrests 9 for suspected IS links

 KUALA LUMPUR: Malaysia's counter terrorism unit has arrested nine Malaysian men - including a school teacher, a security guard and an owner of a veterinary clinic - for suspected involvement in activities related to the Islamic State group.

-During the operation, a restaurant worker was arrested in Perak for allegedly planning attacks on the Tapah Police Station.
-He allegedly contacted IS members in Indonesia for materials to make an explosive.
+During the operation, a 31-year-old restaurant worker was arrested in Perak for allegedly planning attacks on the Tapah Police Station, Inspector-General of Police Khalid Abu Bakar said.

+He allegedly contacted IS members in Indonesia for materials to make an explosive and was actively recruiting Malaysian citizens to join IS.

+According to Khalid, the restaurant worker recruited the owner of a veterinary clinic, who was also nabbed in the sting.

+Another suspect, aged 27, is an alleged member of the “Black Crow” cell of IS which carried out the attack on Movida Club, Puchong, Selangor last year - the first successful IS attack in the country.
+This suspect is believed to have been channelling funds for a notorious Malaysian IS member in Syria, Muhammad Wanndy Mohamed Jedi, for the group’s activities there.

+The Movida bar is pictured after a grenade attack in Puchong, on the outskirts of Kuala Lumpur, Malaysia June 28, 2016.
+REUTERS/Staff

-The primary school teacher was also arrested in Perak and police say he admitted to spreading IS ideology through his Facebook account in order to recruit new members.
+A 37-year-old primary school teacher was arrested in Kedah and police say he admitted to spreading IS ideology through his Facebook account in order to recruit new members.

-The others are accused of a range of terror-related activities from sending funds to militant groups to recruitment.
+The other suspects include a 39-year-old working in security believed to have been trying to sneak out of the country to join IS in Syria or in southern Philippines, a 46-year-old in the city of Kota Bahru, Kelantan state who allegedly tried to recruit members for IS and two other men aged 20 and 24 from Johor.

-The operation was held in the Malaysian states of Selangor, Perak, Kedah, Kelantan and Johor.
+The operation between Mar 15 and Mar 21 was held in the Malaysian states of Selangor, Perak, Kedah, Kelantan and Johor.